AmasaDelano/dungeon-land/markdown/06_00_Barbarian.md

 ### Smash!

-When you **Hack & Slash**, on a 12+ deal your damage and choose something physical your target has (a weapon, their position, a limb): they lose it.
+When you **Hack & Slash**, on a 12+ deal your damage and choose something physical your target has (a weapon, their position, a limb, their head): they lose it.

 ### Indestructible Hunger